Snehit2618/campus-events/Readme.md

 I have uploaded the SQL queries and API testing done in Postman in Report.pdf

-Also I have explained my Conversation with AI in the AIconverstaionScreenshots.pdf please refer that.
+Also I have explained my Conversation with AI in the AI converstaion Screenshots.pdf please refer that.